 Treadmills

 Treadmills are one of the most popular pieces of home cardio equipment sold over the past 50 years, and that trend continues today.
-Treadmills allow you to train all year round.
+A high-quality treadmill will allow you to train all year round.
 You can get your cardio work in with no thoughts of time of day or if the weather has turned sideways.

 Of course, there are many other reasons treadmills are the go-to workout machines in many homes.
 Technology has vastly improved since the first treadmills of the 1960s, and they are now high-tech machines offering an interactive training experience.